Gautier Hamel de Monchenault: BABAR and CP violation

 In 1992, he joined the BABAR collaboration at SLAC National Accelerator Laboratory, associated with the PEP-II electron-positron collider.
 There, he played a pivotal role in the design and construction of the DIRC particle identification system.
 As a visiting scientist at Berkeley Lab from 1996 to 1998, he contributed to the simulation, reconstruction, and physics analysis software.
 From 1999 to 2001, he served as the Physics Analysis Coordinator for BABAR during the observation of CP violation in the B-meson system, validating the theoretical predictions of Makoto Kobayashi and Toshihide Maskawa, who were awarded the 2008 Nobel Prize in Physics for their work.

 CMS and Higgs boson discovery

 Hamel de Monchenault joined the Compact Muon Solenoid (CMS) experiment at CERN in 1995.
 He has held various leadership roles within CMS, including Deputy Physics Coordinator and Deputy Spokesperson.
 His contributions were instrumental in the discovery of the Higgs boson in 2012.
 He has also been involved in the design and operation of the muon detection system and has contributed to the electromagnetic calorimeter (ECAL).

-Scientific publications

-Hamel de Monchenault has contributed to 2000 articles (June 2025) published in peer-reviewed journals.